oracle/accelerated-data-science/docs/source/user_guide/apachespark/dataflow.rst

     df_run.run_details_link

-To list Data Flow applications, a compartment id must be given with any optional filtering criteria.
+To list DataFlow applications, a compartment id must be given with any optional filtering criteria.
 For example, you can filter by name of the application: